-Healthy people are much like the top-performing athletes Robert Kriegel depicts in his book C Zone-Peak Performance under Pressure.
+Healthy people are much like the top-performing athletes Robert Kriegel depicts in his book C Zone-Peak Performance Under Pressure.
 Type C people excel in the biggest game there is-the sport of healthy living.
-For me, the primary characteristics of their behavior boil down to five C's: being conditioned, connected, challenged, committed, and controlled.
+Symphony orchestra conductors are also C personalities, and conduct themselves "well."
+For me, the primary characteristics of Type C behavior boil down to five C's: being conditioned, connected, challenged, committed, and controlled.
 We'll look at each of these in turn.